OlofHarrysson/iths-data-engineering-group-midjourney/.github/pull_request_template.md

 ## Submitters checklist

 - [ ] I have performed a self-review of my code
+- [ ] I have done a git pull from the main to make there arent any conflicts
+- [ ] I have resolved any eventual conflicts stemming from the point above
 - [ ] I have checked that the naming of my variables, functions, classes are easily understable
 - [ ] I have ran a pytest on my test code and everything works as it should
 - [ ] I have added comments to code that will be otherwise be complicated for others